-Studies of atomic and molecular structure are applied to representative non-metal compounds and coordination compounds and topics of current interest such as inorganic reaction mechanisms, catalysis, solid-state and bioinorganic chemistry are covered.
-PREREQUISITE: Four semesters of college chemistry
+Studies of atomic and molecular structure are applied to representative non-metal compounds and coordination compounds and topics of current interest such as inorganic reaction

 CHE3601: Advanced Inorganic Chemistry Laboratory (1)

 This laboratory course is the study of the synthesis of inorganic compounds and their characterization by chromatographic and spectrophotometric methods.
 One three-hour laboratory session with laboratory fees.
 CO-REQUISITE: CHE3600